 The Band

-The Tribe’s initial home base was MAC650 Gallery, an artist-run coop space in Middletown, CT.
+The Tribe’s initial home base was MAC650 Gallery, an artist-run co-op space in Middletown, CT.
 Many of the musicians in the group, past and present, were reared in some of CT’s premier arts institutions like the Artists Collective, The Hartt School of Music and the Greater Hartford Academy of the Arts (GHAA).
 These institutions have cultivated a “Hartford sound” that can be heard in jazz-infused horn solos and the driving drum rhythms of the group.
 Connecticut roots are vital to the sound and direction of the group but each member also brings their own flavor and cultural background to the music.
 Song arrangements are fluid, and each musician is encouraged to bring their personality to the forefront.
 This mixture of energies creates a unique blend that is palpable to audiences, inviting participation and a sense of joy.
+Each performance tells a story – building on a rhythmic foundation, expanding into a variety of sonic directions, weaving in lyrics and poetry with themes of Black culture and identity.

 The Band